andrew/ultimate-awesome/README.md

 - [awesome-circom](https://github.com/iamsahu/awesome-circom) - A curated list of awesome resources for learning and programming with Circom.
 - [awesome-libadwaita](https://github.com/janvhs/awesome-libadwaita) - Resources, language bindings and frameworks around GNOME's Libadwaita.
 - [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.
+- [awesome-sanitizer](https://github.com/junwha/awesome-sanitizer) - A curated list of sanitizers to detect bugs.
 - [awesome-home-buying](https://github.com/KhouryFinance/awesome-home-buying) - A list of useful resources for buying your home in a crazy market.
 Written by some people at Khoury Finance.
 - [awesome-disentangled-representations](https://github.com/koukyo1994/awesome-disentangled-representations) - A curated list of papers on disentangled representation learning inspired by  and
 - [awesome-influencial-graph-papers](https://github.com/LFD-byte/awesome-influencial-graph-papers) - A collection of research papers on graph.
 - [awesome-codejam-resources](https://github.com/mcgill-ecsess/awesome-codejam-resources) - 💫 A curated list of pattern recognition resources for CodeJam 2019.
 - [IoT-Guide](https://github.com/mikeroyal/IoT-Guide) - IoT Guide.
 - [awesome-adobe-launch](https://github.com/misterphilip/awesome-adobe-launch) - A curated "awesome" list of resources for Adobe Launch.
+- [awesome-quic](https://github.com/mmmarcos/awesome-quic) - A curated list of awesome QUIC and HTTP/3 resources.
 - [awesome-gnn-privacy](https://github.com/NDS-VU/awesome-gnn-privacy) - This repository aims to provide links to works about privacy attacks and privacy preservation on graph data with Graph Neural Networks (GNNs).
 - [awesome-chemical-data](https://github.com/neo-chem/awesome-chemical-data) - Curated list of known efforts in collecting and/or curating of chemical/materials data .
 - [awesome-portraits-style-transfer](https://github.com/neverbiasu/awesome-portraits-style-transfer) - A curated collection of papers on portrait style transfer.